derryleng/minimal-firefox-theme/README.md

 ## Installation

 1. In the `about:config` page, set `toolkit.legacyUserProfileCustomizations.stylesheets` to `true`
-2. In the `about:profiles` page, open the folder for the Root Directory of the current profile in use, make a new folder called `chrome` and copy the `userChrome.css` file inside.
+2. In the `about:profiles` page, open the folder for the Root Directory of the current profile in use, make a new folder called `chrome` and copy the files `userChrome.css` and `userContent.css` inside.
-3. Fully close and reopen Firefox for any changes to `userChrome.css` to take effect.
+3. Fully close and reopen Firefox for any changes to take effect.